rsinghlab/GNN-Tumor-Seg/README.md

 [ -0.0,  -1.0,  -0.0, 239.0],
 [  0.0,   0.0,   1.0,   0.0],
 [  0.0,   0.0,   0.0,   1.0],
-MRIs with a different orientation will likely be segmented incorrectly.
+MRIs with a different orientation will likely fail or be segmented incorrectly.

 ## Data Access
 The BraTS data for Task 1 (Segmentation) is currently hosted on Synapse.
 To learn more about the BraTS challenge please visit https://www.synapse.org/#!Synapse:syn27046444/wiki/ and to access the training and validation data please visit https://www.synapse.org/#!Synapse:syn27046444/wiki/616992

 ## Citation
-Please cite the following if you use the code from this repository: Coming soon!
+Please cite the following if you use the code or model from this repository:

-Also include BibTex
+Saueressig, C., Berkley, A., Munbodh, R., Singh, R. (2022).
+A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation.
+In: Crimi, A., Bakas, S. (eds) Brainlesion: Glioma, Multiple Sclerosis, Stroke and Traumatic Brain Injuries.
+BrainLes 2021.
+Lecture Notes in Computer Science, vol 12962.
+Springer, Cham. https://doi.org/10.1007/978-3-031-08999-2_30

+@inproceedings{saueressig2022joint,
+  title={A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation}, author={Saueressig, Camillo and Berkley, Adam and Reshma, Munbodh and Singh, Ritambhara}, booktitle={Brainlesion: Glioma, Multiple Sclerosis, Stroke and Traumatic Brain Injuries}, pages={TODO}, year={2022}, organization={Springer}
+}